The Reading Nook

 The yard is rectangular in shape, with the house in the middle.
 To the left of the house, is a 6 foot dry stone wall overlooking an expanse of pine woods, with a basketball hoop in a clearing.
 The front of the house has been landscaped, with a low picturesque dry stone wall and graceful steps on the left side.
 The yard to the right has been terraced at 3 levels, with two 2-foot dry stone walls separating each terrace.
 The upper terrace has fruit trees.
 The lower terraces provide good play or lounging about space, as does the back yard.
 The back patio, set in pretty white stone, offers easy entry into the kitchen and dining area.
 To the right of the house is a pathway leading to the 5x10 pool and poolhouse that is separate from the house, situated in a private, quiet location surrounded by mature shrubs and accessed only by a large locked wooden gate,.

 Lets are Saturday to Saturday, check in 4PM, check out 10AM.
+600 euro security deposit upon arrival, refundable at departure.
 Prices include utilities, linens and towels.
-Cleaning and laundry surcharge of 70 euros for parties of 6-7 people, 90 euros for parties 8+ to be passed to cleaner.
+Cleaning and laundry surcharge of 70 euros for parties of 6-7 people or if using more than 3 bedrooms, 90 euros for parties 8+, to be passed directly to cleaner.
 Except during summer months, short stays and discounts for long stays possible.

 An area coveted by the French because of its continual good weather, blue skies and temperate Mediterranean climate, Provence is an excellent place to come for a holiday.
 We are located 25 minutes from Mediterranean beaches, 2 1/2 hours drive to skiing, 1 hour to Nice and 1 1/2 hours to Italy.
 Provence is rich in Roman history, art history and literary history.